eugeneoei/mongodb-mongoose/README.md

 # `POST /tweets` route

-I did not come across any other methods besides `create` to add a document to a colelction.
+I did not come across any other methods besides `create` to add a document to a collection.

 `json` payload example: